 After last night’s film, we finally got back to the hotel at about 11:30 pm.
 The hotel lounge apparently closes at 10 pm, and our room doesn’t have a minibar, so we walked down the street to a local Irish pub for a nightcap.
 I entered the pub fully expecting to order a typical Irish … Continue reading Nightcap of Legend Brown, first night in Richmond

 When I got back to work Monday morning after the weekend road trip to Mexicali, one of my colleagues almost immediately asked, what do they drink for beer down there?
 What an excellent question!
 The short answer is not a surprising one: Tecate.
-Mexicali is one of the most populous cities in the Mexican state … Continue reading Beer in Mexicali
+Mexicali is one of the most populous cities in the Mexican state … Continue reading What do they drink for beer in Mexicali?

 This bar in the square beneath our apartment in Montpellier had a three-hour happy hour.
 Oh, the people-watching!